gmalim/NBA_analysis/README_AllStars.md

 	- *Gaussian Process Classifier*
 	- *Gaussian Naive Bayes Classifier*
 	- *Decision Tree Classifier*
+	- *Bagged Decision Tree Classifier*
 	- *Random Forest Classifier*
 	- *Extra Randomized Trees Classifier*
+	- *Adaptive Boosted (AdaBoost) Decision Tree Classifier*
 	- *Gradient Boosted Decision Tree Classifier*
-	- *Adaptive Boosted (AdaBoost) Decision Tree Classifier*
 	- *Extreme Gradient Boosted (XGBoost) Decision Tree Classifier*
-	- *Bagged Decision Tree Classifier*
-- Hyper-parameter tuning and instantiation of all models.
+- Hyper-parameter selection and instantiation of all models.

 ### 6. Cross-validation

 - All classifiers are cross-validated by using training data and the *LeaveOneGroupOut* cross-validation scheme, where a group is defined as a single NBA season.
-- Validation curves are visualized.
+- Validation curves are calculated and visualized.
 - Classification scores for all models are calculated and listed.
 - ROC and PR curves for all models are calculated and visualized.
 - Feature importances for Decision Tree ensemble models (e.g. Random Forest) are calculated and listed for all CV groups.